AbbieNgXinYi/Istor-a/README.md

 ##### **Station 1**

-1) The sensors we have in station 1 are:
+1) The components we have in station 1 are:
     * 1 Rotary potentiometer
     * 1 Button
     * 1 Phidget Advance servo 8-Motor
     * 1 RC servo motor

 2) The Phidget interface and Phidget Advance servo 8-Motor are connected to the laptop via USB-B to USB-A cable.
    We are using a usb extension in our setup due to the location of where the interface, servo motor and laptop are place.